neshyraj/diffusion-on-networks/README.md

 calcs_clust - various calculations such as assortativty, mixing matrix, adoption etc. as well as Louvain and spectral clustering

+datacom/datanew - manually generated files used for plotting community level adoption

 diffusion - function to run diffusion model and function to calculate diffusion centrality

 document - written report. first page is a policy brief and rest is an article in PNAS format

 householdcharacteristics - characteristics such as caste, religion, leader status etc. for each of the households across all villages

+leaders - implement leader choosing strategy and train logistic regression models on chosen leaders' household characteristics

+plot - various plots for analysis/visualization as well as linear regressions to see effect of attributes/characteristics on adoption

-process - import and prepare data for analysis by reformatting, creating networks and setting network attributes
+process - import and prepare data for analysis by reformatting, creating networks and setting network attributes. heavily uses igraph.

 processing and plot - imports data and converts to igraph objects for analysis and computations. does plotting for visualization